Brupez/TQS_68264/lab3/lab3_1gs-employee-mngr/readme.md

 ### In which conditions will it be used?
 - It is used when we want to run integration tests with a simulated database MySQL.
+- create-drop is used to create the database schema and drop it when the application is closed every time each test is run.

 ## f) the sample project demonstrates three test strategies to assess an API (C, D and E) developed with SpringBoot.
 Which are the main/key differences?
 - `C` is a unit test that tests the controller and the service layer, but it mocks the repository layer.